f1uddy/To-Do-app-Realm/README.md

 *Note: You can also test the last commits by specifying it directly in the Podfile line*

-**Available specs**
-Choose the right one depending ton the configuration you need for you app.
 ```ruby
 pod "RealmSwift"
 ```